Hellmann's and Best Foods: History

 In 1997, CPC International renamed itself Bestfoods, focusing on packaged food products (including the Hellmann's brand), and spun-off the corn-refining business into a new company called Corn Product International, currently known as Ingredion.
 Bestfoods was acquired by Unilever in 2000.

-On February 1, 2023, Hellmann's was discontinued in South Africa.
+On February 1, 2023, Hellmann's was discontinued in South Africa due to high inflationary import costs.

+In March 2026, Unilever, the owner of the mayonnaise brands, announced that it was merging its foods business with McCormick & Company, as part of the restructuring of a portfolio with revenues exceeding $20 billion.
+The transaction is expected to close by mid-2027.